 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) Don’t scold an elder harshly, but encourage him as a father.
 Encourage younger men as brothers,

-OET-LVYou_may_ not _harshly_give_rebuke to_an_elder, but be_exhorting him as a_father, younger men as brothers,
+OET-LV You_may_ not _harshly_give_rebuke to_an_elder, but be_exhorting him as a_father, younger men as brothers,

-SR-GNTΠρεσβυτέρῳ μὴ ἐπιπλήξῃς, ἀλλὰ παρακάλει ὡς πατέρα, νεωτέρους ὡς ἀδελφούς,
+SR-GNT Πρεσβυτέρῳ μὴ ἐπιπλήξῃς, ἀλλὰ παρακάλει ὡς πατέρα, νεωτέρους ὡς ἀδελφούς, ‡

 (Presbuterōi maʸ epiplaʸxaʸs, alla parakalei hōs patera, neōterous hōs adelfous,)

-Key: yellow:verbs, orange:accusative/object, cyan:dative/indirect object.
+Key: khaki:verbs, orange:accusative/object, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT Do not rebuke an older man, but exhort him as a father, younger men as brothers,